-I am so thrilled that our paper “Not Another Medication Adherence App: Critical Reflections on Addressing Public HIV-related Stigma Through Design” co-authored with Trisha Zdziarska, Aehong Min, Anna Baglione, Chia-Fang Chung, and Patrick C. Shih, got accepted to the CSCW 2020 Conference.
-I can’t wait to present and discuss or work!
-(PDF forthcoming).
+I presented my recent publication “Not Another Medication Adherence App: Critical Reflections on Addressing Public HIV-related Stigma through Design” at the CSCW 2020 Virtual Conference on October 19 2020.
+The paper was co-authored with Patrycja Zdziarska, Aehong Min, Anna Baglione, Christina Chung, and Patrick C. Shih.